qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/graphics.rst

 ..........

 ``Input layer`` [vector: any]
-  Input vector layer to use for the plot
+  Input vector layer to use for the plot.

 ``Category field name`` [tablefield: any]
-  Categorical field to use for grouping the boxes (X axis)
+  Categorical field to use for grouping the boxes (X axis).

 ``Value field`` [tablefield: any]
-  Value to use for the plot (Y axis)
+  Value to use for the plot (Y axis).

 ``Additional statistic lines`` [enumeration] Additional statistics information to add to the plot.
 Options available are: